heckelmann/sync-upstream-repo/README.md

 # sync-upstream-repo

-This action will pull changes from a remote repository and merge/rebase a local branch to keep it up to date with the remote one.
+This action will sync (merge/rebase) a local branch from a remote repository.

 ## Inputs